-EPISCOPAL FOUNDATON OF DALLAS Executive Committee Role and Responsibilities
+Executive Committee Role and Responsibilities

 The role of the Executive Committee is to implement the Board's fiduciary, strategic, and daily plans, policies, and decisions consistent with the Foundation's mission and vision.
-The Executive Committee oversees the Executive Director and engages in decision making between Board meetings or in urgent and crisis circumstances.
+The Executive Committee oversees the Executive Director and annually reviews the compensation provided to staff.
+The committee engages in decision making between Board meetings or in urgent and crisis circumstances.

-The Chair, (Chair-elect when applicable), President, Vice-President/Treasurer, Secretary, Chair of the Investment Committee serve as members of the Executive Committee.
+The Chair, (Chair-elect when applicable), President, Vice-President, Treasurer, Secretary, and all Committee Chairs serve as members of the Executive Committee.